Do’s and Dont’s of Visitor Tracking

 While GDPR applies only to European citizens, there are state-specific rules throughout the US.
 These state-specific rules apply to citizens of those states.
 Therefore, if a California resident is living and working in a small, PA borough for a bit, the California state data laws apply to the borough website.

 Some counters may require extra time to make them compliant

-Some may store IP addresses by default, with an option to track only page hits and not collect addresses.
+Some counters may store prohibited information by default but come with an option to track only information that will keep the website clear of regulations.
 It could require extra setup time to make sure you aren’t collecting sensitive data.
 We recommend this method, which stores only anonymized data.

 Your web host / developer is not liable for whether the plugin is compliant